rcc-uchicago/user-guide/README.md

 **Edit the guide yourself**

 1. Install Material for MkDocs
-    Run the following line in your command line interface (terminal/powershell)
+    Run the following line in your command line interface (terminal/powershell):
     ```
     pip install mkdocs-material
     ```
-    (If mkdocs has not already been installed on your machine.)
+    If already installed, update for latest functionality:
+    ```
+    pip install --upgrade mkdocs-material
+    ```

 2. Clone this repository to your machine.
    ```